 About Our School

-The school supports pupils from birth to post 16 with a range of needs from severe and complex additional support needs to more moderate learning needs.
+Westfield School supports pupils from Primary 1 to post 16 years with a range of complex additional support needs.

 Westfield School has 8.6 FTE teachers who provide broad, balanced and stimulating learning experiences for pupils.
 They are supported by Early Years Practitioners and Pupil Support Assistants within the classrooms.

 There are 5 Classrooms in Westfield School.
 Three at Primary Level and two at Secondary Level.
 The current number of pupils on roll is 48.
 This is particularly high.
 Classes of 6-8 are preferred for pupils with Complex Needs.
 The projected roll for session 2022 / 2023 is 47.